glomex/gcdt-docs/docs/gcdt_plugins/50_gcdt_lookups.md

 The `secret` lookup is used to substitute configuration where the value is a password, token or other sensitive information that you can not commit to a repository.

+lookup the 'datadog_api_key' entry from credstash:
 format: `lookup:secret:<name>.<subname>`
 sample: `lookup:secret:datadog.api_key`

+regional lookup of secret:
+format: `lookup:region:<region>:secret:<name>.<subname>`
+sample: `lookup:region:us-east-1:secret:datadog.api_key`

-lookup the 'datadog_api_key' entry from credstash
+lookup the 'slack.webhook' entry from credstash:
 sample: `lookup:secret:slack.webhook:CONTINUE_IF_NOT_FOUND`
-lookup the 'slack.token' entry from credstash

-note that the `slack.token` lookup does not fail it the accounts credstash does not have the `slack.token` entry.
+note that the `slack.webhook` lookup does not fail it the accounts credstash does not have the `slack.token` entry.

 ### DEPRECATED lookup baseami